Ingria

-Ingria as a whole never formed a separate state, however North Ingria was an independent state for just under two years in 1919–1920.
-The Ingrians, understood as the inhabitants of Ingria regardless of ethnicity, can hardly be said to have been a nation, although the Soviet Union recognized their "nationality"; as an ethnic group, the Ingrians proper, Izhorians, are close to extinction together with their language.
-This notwithstanding, many people still recognize their Ingrian heritage.
+Ingria as a whole never formed a separate state; however, North Ingria was an independent state for just under two years in 1919–1920.
+The inhabitants of Ingria cannot be said to have comprised a distinct nation, since the population is made up of several different ethnic groups, despite the Soviet Union recognizing Ingrian as a nationality.
+The indigenous peoples of Ingria, like the Votians and Izhorians, are today close to extinction, together with their languages.
+This notwithstanding, many people still recognize and attempt to preserve their Ingrian heritage.

 Historic Ingria covers approximately the same area as the Gatchinsky, Kingiseppsky, Kirovsky, Lomonosovsky, Tosnensky, Volosovsky and Vsevolozhsky districts of modern Leningrad Oblast as well as the city of Saint Petersburg.